imagej/imagej.github.io/_pages/FijiArchipelago.md

 On the client node:

 -   Start Fiji
-  - From the ImageJ window, select Plugins-\>Cluster-\>Attach to Cluster...
+-   From the ImageJ window, select Plugins-&gt;Cluster-&gt;Attach to Cluster...
 -   Enter the hostname and port for your root node
 -   Click OK

 or

 -   Run ./fiji --full-classpath --main-class edu.utexas.clm.archipelago.Fiji\_Archipelago root.node.hostname port

 The default port is 4012.